thomasgassmann/mycloud-cli/README.md

 `mitmdump -p 8080 -s "proxy.py"`

 ## Todos
+- [ ] Use multiple network interfaces to send requests (for example WiFi and 4G)
 - [ ] Faster check if file was already uploaded: Hashing for local files?
 Update date for bigger ones?
 - [ ] Do things in parallel (especially hashing)
 - [ ] Replace argparse with fire